| Title: | Demographic Analysis and Data Manipulation |

 A data frame. |

-is not grouped, then groups_colnums
+If data is not grouped, then groups_colnums

 returns a zero-length vector.